Allen Hunt: Annual luncheons

 Hunt and his team have hosted charity luncheons benefiting Murphy-Harpst Children's Home in Cedartown, Georgia.
 Both events were held in Atlanta, Georgia.
 The first Annual Allen Hunt Show Luncheon was hosted at the Cobb Galleria and featured keynote speaker Vince Dooley.
 The second Annual Allen Hunt Show Luncheon was moved to the Cobb Energy Centre and featured keynote speaker University of Georgia Head Football Coach Mark Richt.

-Personal life

-In 1988, he married Anita Griffin; they have two daughters, Sarah Ann and Griffin Elizabeth.
-He has one brother, James Hunt.